tarmstrong/longcv/gernest-bio.md

 busy learning different kinds of stuffs.
 I got hooked up on the web.
 And learnt HTML,CSS, JS and PHP.

-PHPP was cool but I never liked it, so I moved to erlang for a cuple of months only then to fall into python which made me love ruby at first sight.
+PHP was cool but I never liked it, so I moved to erlang for a couple of months only then to fall into python which made me love ruby at first sight.
 Those were the happiest days of my life.

 # After college
-After college I want back home and strted the never ending job hunt.
+After college I want back home and started the never ending job hunt.
 My Bcom FInance degree  was useless.
 So I just gave up on jobs and dedicated myself to programming.